PoseVLA: Universal Pose Pretraining for Generalizable Vision-Language-Action Policies: Experiment

 \subsection{Ablation Study}

-To verify how our 3D spatial pre-training and key design choices facilitate downstream performance, we conduct a series of ablation studies on the 3D perception and RoboTwin 2.0 benchmarks.
-As summarized in Table~\ref{tab:ablation_3d} and Table~\ref{tab:ablation} , we systematically evaluate the impact of input modalities, pre-training objectives, and action representations.
+To verify how our 3D spatial pre-training and key design choices facilitate downstream performance, we conduct a series of ablation studies on both the 3D perception and RoboTwin 2.0 benchmarks.
+We systematically evaluate the impact of input modalities, pre-training objectives, architectural backbones, and action representations.

-\textbf{Ablation of Geometric Modalities.} We further investigate the contribution of each geometric modality in Table \ref{tab:ablation}.
-On the SUN RGB-D benchmark, which contains complex indoor layouts, the integration of depth information provides a pivotal boost, increasing the $AP_{15}$ from 39.0 (\textit{RGB Only}) to 45.1 (\textit{RGB+Depth}).
+\textbf{Ablation of Geometric Modalities.} We first investigate the contribution of each geometric modality on 3D grounding tasks, as shown in Table~\ref{tab:ablation_3d}.
+On the SUN RGB-D benchmark, which contains complex indoor layouts, the integration of depth information provides a pivotal boost, increasing the $\text{AP}_{15}$ from 39.0 (\textit{RGB Only}) to 45.1 (\textit{RGB+Depth}).
 In contrast, the performance gain on the Objectron dataset is less pronounced.
 We attribute this to the nature of the Objectron data, which primarily provides sparse and localized depth points centered around specific objects, offering limited additional geometric context compared to the dense depth maps in SUN RGB-D. Notably, the combination of Raymap and Depth (\textit{Full Model}) yields the best overall performance, confirming the synergy between explicit ray-based priors and metric depth.

+To thoroughly evaluate our design choices for robotic tasks, we perform two sets of ablation studies on the RoboTwin 2.0 benchmark.
+First, in Table~\ref{tab:incremental_ablation}, we present an \textit{incremental analysis} to trace how each component, ranging from data scaling to action space optimization, contributes to the final performance of Pose-VLA.
+Second, in Table~\ref{tab:comprehensive_ablation}, we conduct an \textit{orthogonal comparison} to validate specific architectural choices, such as the VLM backbone and tokenization strategy, against prominent alternatives.
+Crucially, to eliminate confounding variables and ensure a strictly fair comparison, every evaluated variant is fine-tuned under a unified regime of 80K optimization steps with a batch size of 32, starting directly from its original pre-trained checkpoint.